gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 # Moving our robot

 In this tutorial we will learn how to move our robot.
 We will use the robot we built in [Build your own robot](SDF_tutorial_link) tutorial.
 You can download the robot from [here](car_world.sdf).
-To run the file open the terminal and write `ign gazebo car_world.sdf` you should have your robot look like this
+To run the file open the terminal and write `ign gazebo car_world.sdf`. you should have your robot look like this

 [!car_world](screen_shot)